Ziar, Isfahan

 Ziar (زيار) (Note: Also romanized as Zeyār, Zīār, and Zīyār) is a city in the Central District of Isfahan County, Isfahan province, Iran, serving as the administrative center for Baraan-e Jonubi Rural District.

 Demographics

 Population

 At the time of the 2006 National Census, Ziar's population was 3,520 in 927 households, when it was a village in Baraan-e Jonubi Rural District.
 The following census in 2011 counted 3,593 people in 1,062 households.
-The 2016 census measured the population as 3,918 people in 1,209 households, by which time the village had been elevated to the status of a city.
+The 2016 census measured the population as 3,918 people in 1,209 households, by which time the village had been converted to a city.